GregOwen/GregOwen.github.io/_posts/2021-06-08-understanding-derive-clone.md

   </tr>
 </table>

-Here our private type `PrivateFoo<B>` is now part of the public signature of our `Clone` implementation.
-This will break compilation: the Rust compiler will throw `error[E0446]: private type PrivateFoo<B> in public interface`.
+Now our private type `PrivateFoo<B>` is part of the public signature of our `Clone` implementation.
+This will break compilation: the Rust compiler will throw `error[E0446]: private type PrivateFoo<B> in public interface`[^other-scary-consequences].
 I think this error is a lot worse than the `trait bound NNC: Clone is not satisfied` error we get with the current implementation of `#[derive(Clone)]`, since this error sounds scarier and doesn't seem obviously related to implementing `Clone`.
-If I saw this error, I'd probably think something was wrong elsewhere in my program and waste a bunch of time trying to track it down[^relative-surprise][^other-scary-consequences].
+If I saw this error, I'd probably think something was wrong elsewhere in my program and waste a bunch of time trying to track it down[^relative-surprise].

 # The workaround